FitSNAP/FitSNAP/docs/source/Contributing.rst

 Contributing
 ============

-We want to find a balance between following a set of rules but also allowing easy development.
 Important points to follow are explained below.

 Style Guide
 -----------